-Most of us worry about getting audited occasionally.
-After all, the IRS loves to get nosy with our personal taxes.
-But with nonprofits, the reasons for an audit are even more complicated.
-Fortunately, our qualified CPA firm can help you navigate federal and state regulations with nonprofit audit services.
-To help you and your governance team understand when audits are automatically required, and when they might pop up for other reasons, here are four events that may trigger an audit.
+Most of us worry about being subjected to an audit from time to time—after all, the IRS is known for taking a closer look at personal taxes.
+For nonprofits, however, the reasons for an audit can be far more complex.
+Fortunately, our experienced CPA firm can help you navigate both federal and state regulations through our specialized nonprofit audit services.
+To help your organization and governance team understand when you might be automatically subjected to an audit, and when one could arise for other reasons, here are four common events that may trigger an audit.

 Your state requires it